mgedzius/rdpy/README.md

 ## Build

-RDPY is fully implemented in python, except the bitmap decompression algorithm which is implemented in C for performance purposes.
+RDPY is fully implemented in Python, except the bitmap decompression algorithm which is implemented in C for performance purposes.

 ### Dependencies

-Dependencies are only needed for pyqt4 binaries :
+Dependencies are only needed for PyQt5 binaries :
-* rdpy-rdpclient
+* `rdpy-rdpclient`
-* rdpy-rdpscreenshot
+* `rdpy-rdpscreenshot`
-* rdpy-vncclient
+* `rdpy-vncclient`
-* rdpy-vncscreenshot
+* `rdpy-vncscreenshot`
-* rdpy-rssplayer
+* `rdpy-rssplayer`

 #### Linux

 Example for Debian based systems :
 ```
-sudo apt-get install python-qt4
+sudo apt-get install python3-pyqt5
 ```

 #### OS X